SimowTopos/TextMining/README.md

 ```

 The result was : **Mean Squared Error = 0.280816931591**
-We improved the score.
+We improved the score by this features engineering.

 **Changing the structure of the feature**

 We tried to add the mean value in the DenseVector.
-This list the a worst score :
+This lead to a worst score :
 Mean Squared Error = 0.283601709652
 It wasn't a good idea as we add some noise to the feature...
 So we remove it for the next steps.